claudiohermida/Smart-Contracts-Cardano/Smart-contracts-Cardano.md

 | **value**   | value locked in this utxo                    |
 | **datum**   | local state                                  |

-Notice that in the account-based model, an address has associated state, while here (a piece of) state points to an address.
+This is literally the functional interpretation of the "state" embodied in the account-based model: a map from `Address` to `(Value,State)` is realized as a list of triples `[(address,value,state)]' with no repetitions in the first component.
+That triple is exactly the data content of an eutxo.

 Just like in Bitcoin, eutxos in Cardano are ***resources***: they are *produced* by a transaction (as outputs) and can be *consumed* or *spent* once, and only once, by another transaction (as inputs).
+The resource nature of a eutxo is realized by uniquely identifying it with `TxOutRef`, which is a pair  `(TransactionId,TxIx)`; this is transaction identifier of the transaction that produces this output, together with the index which signals its position in the list of outputs of the transaction.

 According to this reformulation, a single eutxo would suffice to account for both value and local state at an address, which we can see as the equivalent of an account.
 However, in line with Bitcoin’s utxos, Cardano allows multiple etuxos to be held at a single address, thereby effectively splitting or *sharding* the local state at an address.
 This sharding has great benefits for efficiency: a transaction can select very precisely those utxos which hold the piece of state of interest to consume, and transactions consuming different utxos can be computed/validated in parallel.
 We elaborate on transaction execution/validation later on.